ZenossDevGuide/ZenPacks.community.DirFile/README.rst

 Version 1.0.1 does not remove any of the COMMAND modeling or data collection but, in addition, demonstrates converting the COMMAND functionality to use with the PythonCollector ZenPack.

+Version 1.0.2 adds triggers and notifications for events.

 Directories and files are specified as zProperties.

 This version of the ZenPack uses zenpacklib and is version 1.0.1 in the python git branch.